 The karate school was founded on the traditional principles of Japanese Karate Association (JKA) Shotokan Karate.
 Later the school became affiliated with the United States Karate Association (USKA) under direction of Robert Trias (Father of American Karate) and USA Karate Federation (USAKF) under the direction of George Anderson (Father of Olympic Karate).

 In the late 1960s Viola began giving private lessons.
-His first student was Denny Costello, a football player from Cal U. In 1969 Viola began his formal instructing career with Keith Bertoluzzi, the first student at East Allegheny High School.
-Bertoluzzi was the Master of Ceremonies at the Holiday House, Monroeville, PA.
+His first student was Denny Costello, a football player from Cal U. By 1969 Viola began formal instructing at at East Allegheny High School.
+Hi first EA studenet was career with Keith Bertoluzzi, the Master of Ceremonies at the Holiday House, Monroeville, PA.
 Bertoluzzi used his musical influence to invite several celebrities to attend karate classes including the Beach Boys and other musical acts of the era.
 As Shihan Viola remembers, “Karate in the 60s and 70s was so popular, we [the Senseis] were the rock stars.”

 During the 1970s and 1980s the karate school was a dominant force at martial arts competitions, successful in both karate and kick boxing championships.
 The school is credited with sponsoring numerous championships including the Laurel State Karate Championships founded in the 1970s.